At the Sydney Law School, we offer a range of opportunities for you to engage in social justice law reform.

-You can study issues of law and social justice for credit in one of our Law clinics and in elective units such as Anti-Discrimination Law; Criminology; Environmental Law; Family Law; International Human Rights Law; Indigenous peoples and the Law; Labour Law; Policing; Crime and Society; Development; Law and Human Rights; Migration; Refugees and Forced Migration; and Race and the Law.
+You can study issues of law and social justice for credit in one of our Law clinics and in undergraduate elective units such as Australian Income Tax; Anti-Discrimination Law; Criminology; Environmental Law; Family Law; International Human Rights Law; Indigenous peoples and the Law; Labour Law; Policing; Crime and Society; Development, Law and Human Rights; Migration; Refugees and Forced Migration; and Race and the Law.

 "Participating in the University of Sydney Law School social justice program was an eye-opening experience where I learnt that a law degree is a tool that arms graduates with valuable skills to work in the field of social justice.

 Seeing firsthand the dedication and perseverance of people who work in the non-profit sector has consolidated my desire to work in human rights law upon the completion of my studies.”